Coping with a changing climate: Your Lent 2019 donations in Bangladesh

-Khalek will also receive some new crutches, as he only had one damaged crutch and a bamboo stick when we met him in 2018.
+Khalek has also received some new crutches to make getting around easier, as he only had one damaged crutch and a bamboo stick when we met him in 2018.

 The work we are doing in Bangladesh means that local people can think about the future positively once more.